June 1, 2020

 March 13, 2020

-The Coronavirus (COVID-19) is getting a lot of attention and, as a supporter of the San Fernando Valley Rescue Mission, we wanted to update you on what we are doing to address this challenge.
+The Coronavirus (COVID-19) is getting a lot of attention and, as a supporter of the Rescue Mission Alliance San Fernando Valley, we wanted to update you on what we are doing to address this challenge.

-The San Fernando Valley Rescue Mission is committed to continuing our vital work to provide food, clothing, and shelter to our neighbors in need.
+The Rescue Mission Alliance San Fernando Valley is committed to continuing our vital work to provide food, clothing, and shelter to our neighbors in need.
 Community outreaches will continue as partnering agencies and volunteers remain available

 Our first concern is the health and safety of the people we help, our volunteers, and employees.
 We know that the people we serve will be very vulnerable during this critical time.
 The economic impact on the population we serve will likely be significant.
 We must be ready to do everything we can to make sure they receive the help they need despite the social and economic disruption they may face.